Our Guide to LGBT Gay Travel Resources will reveal useful sites, apps, links, and more to help you better organize your vacations.

 Safety & Security when Traveling

 Safety and comfort are essential to any gaycation, especially for the more marginalized sexualities and genders in the LGBT spectrum.
 It’s a matter of trusting your friends’ advice, who may have traveled wherever you’re headed previously, and putting a fair amount of trust in your government.
 Thankfully, there are more than enough resources online to help you decide what or where might be safer to travel.
-For a more independent look at the LGBTQ rights and safety situation, see Equaldex.
+For a more independent look at LGBTQ rights and safety, see Equaldex.

 Government Travel Advisories